Credit: Discover Halifax

 MacDonald Sports Park

-A popular location for cross-country skiing, MacDonald Sports park offers almost 5km of trails to explore, with picnic areas to stop at.
-The trails take you through natural forest, and open fields.
+A popular location for cross-country skiing, MacDonald Sports Park offers almost 5km of trails to explore, with picnic areas to stop at.
+The trails take you through natural forest and open fields.
 Expect to share the trails in this park.

 Details

-1390 Cobequid Road, Waverely
+1390 Cobequid Road, Waverley

 The Bluff Wilderness Hiking Trail